 Give examples of how the service sector has replaced manufacturing as the principal provider of jobs, but why manufacturing remains vital for Canada.

-V. THE EVOLUTION OF CANADIAN BUSINESS
+THE EVOLUTION OF CANADIAN BUSINESS V.

-- A. Progress in the Agricultural and Manufacturing Industries
+- Α. Progress in the Agricultural and Manufacturing Industries

-- 1. Canada's Manufacturing Industry
+- Canada's Manufacturing Industry

-- B. Progress in Service Industries
+- Progress in Service Industries В.

+- Progress in the Information Age C.

-- C. Your Future in Business
+- Your Future in Business D.